 Advanced Research Methods Course 2 (3 credits)

-EAC 795 – Foundations of Higher Education Opportunity, Equity, and Justice Research (3 credits)
+EAC 711 – Reflective Practice and Research Inquiry (Foundations of Higher Education Opportunity, Equity, and Justice Research) (3 credits)

-EAC 795 – Implementation of Higher Education Opportunity, Equity, and Justice Research (3 credits)
+EAC 803 – Research Seminar in Adult and Higher Education (Implementation of Higher Education Opportunity, Equity, and Justice Research) (3 credits)

-EAC 795 – Critical Theories in Higher Education Seminar (3 credits)
+EAC 802 – Seminar in Adult and Higher Education (Critical Theories) (3 credits)

 Opportunity, Equity, and Justice Elective (3 credits)